-bee careful is an Hero Group initiative to protect bee health and fruit diversity.
+bee careful is a Hero Group initiative aimed at protecting bee health and fruit diversity.
 The honey bee is extremely important for mankind, as the variety of fruit and vegetables around the world is only possible thanks to its tireless pollination work.
-Around 80 per cent of all of our crops are estimated to be dependent on pollination by bees.
+A estimated 80% of all of our crops are dependent on pollination by bees.
 This is one major reason why the increase in bee mortality in recent years is a cause for great concern.

 The research station is in the grounds of Schwartauer Werke in Bad Schwartau/Ostholstein.
 A local beekeeper both cares for the bee colony and carries out the technical maintenance of the station.